jon-hall/node-intro/3-chat/README.md

     console.log('Default task!');
 });
 ```
+This introduces the important function `gulp.task`, which is used to declare tasks which can be invoked by name using the `gulp` command in a command prompt (in this case we created the special, *default* task which is invoked when you don't supply a task name to the `gulp` command).

-To see it in action just run
+So, to see it in action, just run
 ```sh
 gulp
 ```